Living Sweet Moments

 Hanukkah Jelly Cookie Recipe

 Yum!
 Hanukkah is just a few days away and I love baking some cute shaped cookies for my daughters.
-ThisĀ Hanukkah Jelly Cookie Recipe is easy to make, delicious and super festive.
-You can fill them up with any jam, jelly or even Nutella!
-I made some with apricot jelly and others with apple butter.
-They turned out amazing.
+This Hanukkah Jelly Cookie Recipe is easy to make, delicious, and super festive.

 This Hanukkah Jelly Cookie Recipe is so east to make!
 From start to finish it only takes about 30 minutes.
 You can fill these up with any filling you'd like